marcin-kli/MP1/README.md

  I tested on hardware devices such as: Lenovo ideapad with Ubuntu and Windows OS's, Lenovo smartphone with Android 7, Google pixel 3 with Android 11.

-## Code Validation
- At the and of the project I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS and [Nu Html Checker](https://validator.w3.org/) to test HTML

 ## User stories testing

 ### As a business owner: